Robust inference using density-powered Stein operators: Score matching via gamma -Stein operator

 We compare the MLE with the $\gamma$-score matching estimator.
 Both estimators are reported in the $(\mu,\kappa)$ parameterization; for $\gamma$-score matching we choose $\gamma=0.0, 0.05, 0.1,0.2,0.3$.
 The \emph{trace RMSE} of $\hat\mu$ is defined as

 and the integrated RMSE for $(\hat\kappa,\hat\mu)$ is given by the sum of the trace RMSE for $\hat\mu$ and RMSE for $\hat\kappa$ estimated across the $r=50$ replications.

 We give the integrated RMSE of $(\kappa,\mu)$ versus contamination.
-The $\gamma$--score matching curve grows slowly with $\varepsilon$, while MLE degrades sharply under heavy contamination.
+The $\gamma$--score matching curve grows slowly with $\varepsilon$, while MLE degrades under heavy contamination.
 In a representative run, at $\varepsilon=0.05$ the RMSE for MLE is approximately $4.81$ compared to $0.56$ for $\gamma$-score matching of $\gamma=0.05$.
-A concise summary is given below.
+A concise summary is given in Table~\ref{tab1}.

-This result strongly suggests to build a data-adaptive selection for the robust parameter $\gamma$.
-We will propose a method by $k$-fold cross validation (CV) with an anchored CV error in a subsequent discussion.
+This result suggests to build a data-adaptive selection for the robust parameter $\gamma$.
+We discuss a method by $k$-fold cross validation (CV) with an anchored CV error in a subsequent discussion.